 Reviews

 This review is based on an eARC (Advance Reading Copy) provided by the publisher via NetGalley in exchange for an honest review.
-The Mountain in the Sea will be released on October 4, 2022.
-A couple months back, when I saw Ray Nayler’s debut novel pop up on NetGalley, the “philosophical thriller about the nature of consciousness”… Continue reading Sci-fi Novel Review: The Mountain in the Sea by Ray Nayler
+Generation Ship will be released on October 17, 2023.
+When I saw Michael Mammay’s Generation Ship pop up on NetGalley, I was intrigued by the blurb, but I’d never heard of the author and… Continue reading Sci-fi Novel Review: Generation Ship by Michael Mammay

 Reviews